• Skip to main content

 Travelling with children

-If only one parent is present, carry a letter of consent from the non-travelling parent.
+If a child travels alone or with only one parent or legal guardian, they should carry a letter of consent from the non-travelling parents or guardians.
 Immigration officers have the right to question children using simple and appropriate language to see if there are any concerns about child abduction.

-For further information, check with Canada’s High Commission in the UK or the Canada Border Services Agency .
+For more information, check with the Canadian High Commission in the UK or the Canada Border Services Agency .

 Customs rules

-If you visited a farm, or had contact with wild animals before entering Canada, and intend to visit a farm during your stay, you must complete the relevant section in your Customs Declaration Card.
-For more information, see the Government of Canada’s website on biosecurity .
+If you visit a farm or have contact with wild animals before entering Canada, and plan to visit a farm during your stay, you must declare this on your Customs Declaration Card.
+For more information, see biosecurity at the Canadian border .

 Related content